Ace Ventura: Pet Detective (TV series)

 Ace Ventura: Pet Detective, or simply Ace Ventura, is an animated television series based on the 1994 film.
 The series was produced by Morgan Creek Productions, Funbag Animation Studios, (Note: As stated in the ending credits.)
 Nelvana Limited, for the first two seasons and Odyssey Entertainment in association with Hong Ying for the third and final season.
 It aired for two seasons from December 13, 1995 to August 30, 1997 on CBS.
 A third season and reruns of previous episodes aired on Nickelodeon from October 29, 1999 to February 4, 2000.

-Ace Ventura: Pet Detective is one of three animated series based on Jim Carrey movies premiering in the same year; the others are the 1995–1997 The Mask: Animated Series, and the 1995–1996 Dumb and Dumber series.
+Ace Ventura: Pet Detective is one of three animated series based on Jim Carrey films premiering in the same year; the others are the 1995–1997 The Mask: Animated Series, and the 1995–1996 Dumb and Dumber series.

 Overview

 The series takes place after the Ace Ventura movies.
 The titular character, voiced by Canadian actor Michael Daingerfield (credited as Michael Hall), is a goofy private investigator with a predilection for animals of all species.

 The series ran on CBS for two seasons, with a third season airing on Nickelodeon from 1999 until 2000 when the channel acquired the show to broadcast reruns.
 Some of the characters from the movie were retained, though not voiced by their original actors.
 Seth MacFarlane was among the writers over the course of the show's run.

 The show was filled with gross-out humor and irony (one episode centered around the Egyptian Mau, claiming it to be an extinct breed of cat, when, in fact, they are not).
-Despite running in a time slot after The Mask (another popular Jim Carrey-based cartoon) and a crossover with that show (in that series' finale, "The Aceman Cometh"), the series failed its attempt to gain a large audience.
-Ultimately, both The Mask and Ace Ventura were cancelled.
+The series ran in a time slot after The Mask (another popular Jim Carrey-based cartoon), and both series ended with a two-part crossover episode featuring the other series' characters.
+Both series eventually ran for three seasons, two on CBS and the third elsewhere.

 A computer game, Ace Ventura, was based on the show and (to a lesser extent) the movies.